pdp2shirts/f5-openstack-lbaasv1/doc/f5-oslbaasv1-readme.md

-The F5 LBaaSv1 service provider drivers, running within the Neutron controller process(es), utilize Neutron RPC messaging queues to issue provisioning tasks to specific f5 agent processes.
+The F5 LBaaSv1 service provider drivers, running within the Neutron controller process(es), utilize Neutron RPC messaging queues to issue provisioning tasks to specific F5 agent processes.
 Upon starting and successfully communicating with configured TMOS device API endpoints, each agent process registers its own specific named queue to receive tasks from one or multiple Neutron controllers.

 ![](./images/plugin_agent_architecture.png)

-The f5 LBaaSv1 agents make callbacks to the f5 LBaaSv1 service provider
+The F5 LBaaSv1 agents make callbacks to the F5 LBaaSv1 service provider
-drivers to query additional Neutron network, port, and subnet information, allocate Neutron objects like fixed IP address for SelfIP and SNAT translation addresses, and report provisioning and pool status.
+drivers to query additional Neutron network, port, and subnet information, allocate Neutron objects like fixed IP address for Self IP and SNAT translation addresses, and report provisioning and pool status.
-These callback requests are placed on an RPC message queue which is processed by all listening f5 LBaaSv1 service provider drivers in a round robin fashion.
+These callback requests are placed on an RPC message queue which is processed by all listening F5 LBaaSv1 service provider drivers in a round robin fashion.
 Since all Neutron controller processes are working transactionally off the same backend database, it does not matter which of the available Neutron controller processes handle these callback requests.

-You **MUST** have at least one running f5 service provider driver in a Neutron controller, and you **MUST** at least have one running agent process.
+You **MUST** have at least one running F5 service provider driver in a Neutron controller, and you **MUST** at least have one running agent process.
 Adding additional service provider drivers, one per Neutron controller, will scale out communications from agents to Neutron.
 Adding